 Honestly, the ascent is tiring.
 Yet, the higher you get by climbing, the more panoramic the scene gets.
 The view will just wipe all your exhaustion away.
 Just be careful to always look at your steps and not always stick your eyes to the stunning landscape.
 The steps can be slippery, especially if it is wet!

 The first viewing point shall be your first significant relief from climbing.
 It will take your breath away so as your tiredness.
 You can see a super scenic view of the vast rice fields with the limestone hills that appear like a stone thrown and buried halfway on flat soil at the first viewing point.
 Incredible sights indeed!
 But wait until you come to the second or main viewpoint, located on a higher spot in the mountains.

 If you think that the first viewing point is already much, you are wrong.
 The main viewpoint allows you to watch more panoramic scenery that you would never see anywhere else in the world!
 Because on the other side of the mountain, you will see the rugged-shape tooth-like limestone hills and mountains of Ninh-Binh.
 It is a sight of a pure marvel spectacle!

 I suggest when you come here, you bring two cameras.
 One is to capture photos, and another is to create timelapse.
 Then, come just before the sunset.
 During that time, you could probably generate the most epic shots that you’ll ever have anywhere else in Southeast Asia.

 How long to stay in Hang Mua Peak

 Reaching the top of Hang Mua Peak from the start of the trail takes up 30 minutes to 45 minutes.
-But in the case which you want to enjoy every single scenery and spot, I suggest that you allocate an hour or two for Hang Mua Peak on your itinerary.
+But in the case you want to enjoy every scenery and spot, I suggest that you allocate an hour or two for Hang Mua Peak on your itinerary.

 Save it on Pinterest.